Håkon Randal

 Håkon Randal (9 July 1930 in Gulen – 22 July 2012) was a Norwegian politician for the Conservative Party.

 He was elected to the Norwegian Parliament from Hordaland in 1973, and was re-elected on two occasions.
 From February to June 1982 he was Vice President of the Storting.

-He chaired the local party chapter in Bømlo from 1967 to 1971 and the county chapter from 1977 to 1979.
+He chaired the local party chapter in Bømlo Municipality from 1967 to 1971 and the county chapter from 1977 to 1979.
 Between 1977 and 1984 he was a member of the central party board; from 1980 he was also deputy party leader.
 His career in politics ended with the post of County Governor of Hordaland, which he held from 1984 to 1998.

-Outside politics he worked in teaching, both in schools in Manger and Bremnes but also the Royal Norwegian Navy.
+Outside politics he worked in teaching, both in schools in Manger Municipality and Bremnes Municipality but also the Royal Norwegian Navy.
 He presided the Norges forsvarsforening from 2001 to 2005.